MyPureCloud/developer-center-blog/source/2021-02-03-Caching-in-flows/index.html.md

 author: sam.johnson@genesys.com
 ---

-[Genesys Cloud Architect](https://help.mypurecloud.com/articles/about-architect/) is a feature-rich tool for developing call, chat, email, and message flows.
+[Genesys Cloud Architect](https://help.mypurecloud.com/articles/about-architect/) is a feature-rich tool for developing voice, chat, email, and message flows.
 One great feature of Architect flows is the ability to [call data actions](https://help.mypurecloud.com/articles/call-data-action/), which allow you to not only interoperate with various third-party systems and services, but also with the Genesys Cloud Platform API.
 This allows you to extend the functionality of your flows beyond the Architect feature set, providing a richer experience to your customers.

-While augmenting your flows with data actions can provide a great customer experience, Architect cannot guarantee that data action execution will succeed.
-What happens when the service the data action is referencing is unavailable?
-What if you experience a high volume of interactions, causing the service to rate limit your requests?
+While augmenting your flows with data actions can provide a great customer experience, data actions are still requests to a distributed service.
+Distributed services can occasionally fail and you need be prepared in your call flows for when this happens.
+Ask yourself these questions:

+1. What happens when the service the data action is referencing is unavailable?
+2. What if you experience a high volume of interactions, causing the service to rate limit your requests?

 Correctly handling these scenarios in your flow design can help provide continuity for your business.

 In this post, we will:
 1. Explore various data action failure scenarios and how to handle them
 2. Understand the scalability concerns from data action usage
-3. Design and implement a data action response cache to improve flow scalability
+3. Design and implement a data action response cache to improve flow scalability using data tables
+4. Implement the data table cache in your call flow
+5. Deploy the data table and call flows

 ## Handling failure scenarios
-While data action calls may succeed most of the time, in a distributed cloud-driven world failures can happen.
+While data action request succeed most of the time, in a distributed service world failures can happen.
 Therefore, it is important to consider various failure modes of the service the data action is communicating with and how you are calling it.
 In general failure modes can fall into three different categories:

-1. Failure do handle bad user input.
+1. Failure to handle bad user input.
 For example, a user entering an incorrect account number and the downstream service rejects it.
 2. Failure of the service being called.
-For example, the downstream services returns an unexpected error, the service times outs or there are network connectivity problems to the service.
+For example, the downstream services returns an unexpected error, the service times out or there are network connectivity problems to the service.
 3. Failure due to flow logic in the Call Data Action step or a misconfigured data action.
-An example of this might include referencing a potentially unset variable, or out-of-bounds access to a collection.
+An example of this might include referencing a potentially unset variable or out-of-bounds access to a collection.
-4. Failure due to service imposing rate limits.
+4. Failure due to service imposed rate limits.

 Using some basic error handling logic within your Architect flow can help in handling these scenarios: